 What does a slipped disc feel like?

 A slipped, or herniated, disc may generate no symptoms at all.
 Symptoms may only occur if the disc wall becomes irritated or if a nerve is impinged.
 If you do have symptoms of a slipped disc, you may feel the following:

 - A “pins-and-needles” sensation

 - Reduction in general mobility

-Typical treatment begins conservatively with rest and physiotherapy, combined with pain medication and steroid injections.
-If conservative treatment methods fail to produce satisfactory reduction in symptoms, a more aggressive surgical treatment may be warranted.
-To avoid unnecessary risk and destruction of normal tissue, the least invasive efficacious surgical treatment possible should be utilized.
+Treatment for a slipped disc usually begins conservatively with rest and physical therapy exercises.
+Pain medication and steroid injections may also help.
+If nonsurgical treatment methods fail to reduce your symptoms, your doctor may recommend surgery.
+To avoid unnecessary risk and destruction of normal tissue, the least invasive and most beneficial, surgical treatment will be recommended.